aaron-casper/fCMS/README.md

 Secondly, unless you actually have a need for an overly complicated stack, why have it?

-Lastly, it's actually simple enough for the nearly anyone to look through and modify/improve.
+Lastly, it's actually simple enough for nearly anyone to look through and modify/improve.

-Including the README, fCMS is literally five files and two directories.
+Including the README, fCMS is literally five files and two directories all totaling less than 25 kilobytes.

 1.6K Aug 24 16:48 post.py